5 Storylines to Watch for During Nuggets-Heat 2023 NBA Finals

-5 storylines to watch for during Nuggets-Heat 2023 NBA Finals originally appeared on NBC Sports Chicago
+5 storylines to watch for during Nuggets-Heat 2023 NBA Finals originally appeared on NBC Sports Boston

 Nikola Jokic.
 Jimmy Butler.
 Michael Malone.
 Erik Spoelstra.
 First franchise championship on the line.
 A No. 8 seed has never won the title.